bmeurant/technical-docs/software-architecture/architectural-patterns/esb.md

 This pattern embodies the philosophy of **"Smart Pipes, Dumb Endpoints,"** where the intelligence (routing, transformation, orchestration) resides in the bus itself, leaving the services to focus purely on business logic.

+> [!NOTE]
+> This philosophy is the exact inverse of the **Microservices** philosophy ("Smart Endpoints, Dumb Pipes"), which is a key reason why ESBs are often seen as incompatible with modern cloud-native architectures.

 ---

 ## Core Capabilities